fastmachinelearning/hls4ml/docs/flows.rst

 Flows
 -----
-A :py:class:`~hls4ml.model.flow.flow.Flow` is an ordered set of optimizers that represent a single stage in the conversion process.
+A :py:class:`~hls4ml.model.flow.flow.Flow` is an ordered set of optimizers that represents a single stage in the conversion process.
 The optimizers from a flow are applied in sequence until they no longer make changes to the model graph (controlled by the ``transform`` return value), after which the next flow (stage) can start.
 Flows may require that other flows are applied before them, ensuring the model graph is in a desired state before a flow starts.
 The function :py:func:`~hls4ml.model.flow.flow.register_flow` is used to register a new flow.
 Flows are applied on a model graph with